DailyDev1999/DailyDev1999/README.md

 - 👀 I’m interested in Data Science/Software Engineering
 - 🌱 I’m currently learning Python, Javascript and soon C#.
 My focus is on Python.
 - 💞️ I’m looking to collaborate on projects (language does not matter).
-- 📫 How to reach me: Create an incident on a project of mine and I'll contact you.
+- 📫 How to reach me: Create an issue on a project of mine and I'll contact you.